sum01/fmt-micro/CONTRIBUTING.md

 # Contributing
+Everything below assumes you're using [the Micro text-editor](https://github.com/zyedidia/micro) and this `fmt` plugin...

+**Tooling for contributions:**
-To contribute, make sure you use the [editorconfig](http://editorconfig.org/) and [luafmt](https://github.com/trixnz/lua-fmt) plugin's to keep everything uniform.
+- Use the [editorconfig](http://editorconfig.org/) plugin to keep everything uniform, which can be installed by doing `plugin install editorconfig`
+- Use [luafmt](https://github.com/trixnz/lua-fmt) if you're editing a `.lua` file, which can be enabled with `set luafmt true`
+- Use [prettier](https://github.com/prettier/prettier) if you're editing a `.md` file, which can be enabled with `set prettier true`

+## Git workflow
-To get something merged, first fork the repo, create a branch from `master`, push your changes, then submit a PR.
+First fork the repo, create a branch from `master`, push your changes to your repo, then submit a PR onto `master`.
-Don't commit tons of changes in one big commit.
-Instead, use `git commit -p` to selectively add lines, then commit relevant changes.
+Please don't commit tons of changes in one big commit.
+Instead, use `git commit -p` to selectively add lines.

 ## Adding another formatter:
 - Do NOT add a formatter for an already supported filetype.
 There must not be dulplicate keys!